mdhalim/JaagaStudy2017q1/Miscellaneous Cleaning/README.md

 Some of the tasks which fall under this category are as follows:

-1: Cleaning the bathroom floors and the toilent sink
+<a href= "https://github.com/mdhalim/JaagaStudy2017q1/issues/11">  Cleaning the bathroom floors and the toilent sink </a>
-2: Cleaning the washbasins
+<a href= "https://github.com/mdhalim/JaagaStudy2017q1/issues/7">Cleaning the washbasins </a>
-3: Cleaning the floors of the work area
+<a href= "https://github.com/mdhalim/JaagaStudy2017q1/issues/6">Cleaning the study space floors  </a>

 Feel free to add any Cleaning tasks that you take up or think needs some attention.